 2. Send continuously uplink power control "up" commands in every uplink scheduling information to the UE; allow at least 200ms starting from the first TPC command in this step for the UE to reach PUMAX level.

 3. Measure the mean power of the UE in the channel bandwidth of the radio access mode.
-For PC1.5 the measured power is the sum of the two ports.
 The period of measurement shall be at least the continuous duration of one active sub-frame (1ms) and in the uplink symbols.
 For TDD symbols with transient periods are not under test.

-4. For UEs supporting Power Class 2, Power Class 1.5 or Power Class 1, repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2.1.4.3-2.
+4. For UEs supporting Power Class 2 or Power Class 1, repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2.1.4.3-2.

-5. For UEs supporting Power Class 1.5 repeat steps 1~3 on the applicable bands with message exception of P-Max defined in Table 6.2.1.4.3-3.

 6.2.1.4.3 Message contents